-- 2.1 Contract and Purchase Order - a) If applicable, a contract shall be prepared and two original copies shall be signed by the contractor and the Department Head. - b) A purchase order shall also be prepared detailing the contractor/service provider name, address, service being purchased, estimated total price of the service being purchased and budget account to be charged.
-The purchase order shall be signed and dated by the Department Head. - c) The Department will obtain a completed IRS form W-9 from the contractor/ service provider. - d) The entire purchase order, the W-9 and both original copies of the contract shall be submitted to the City Manager or the Director of Administrative Services for approval and should include a copy of the informal bid summary.
-He/she will review the contract and purchase order package for conformity to the purchasing policy, for compliance with other established procedures and for availability of funds.
-The City Manager or the Director of Administrative Services shall then approve and sign the purchase order.
-The original P.O. and one original copy of the executed contract shall then be forwarded to the originating Department. - 2.2 Executing the Contract
+- If applicable, a contract shall be prepared and two original copies shall be signed by the contractor and the Department Head. - b) A purchase order shall also be prepared detailing the contractor/service provider name, address, service being purchased, estimated total price of the service being purchased and budget account to be charged.
+The purchase order shall be signed and dated by the Department Head. - c) The Department will obtain a completed IRS form W-9 from the contractor/ service provider. - The entire purchase order, the W-9 and both original copies of the contract shall be submitted to the City Manager or the Director of Administrative Services for approval and should include a copy of the informal bid summary.
+He/she will review the contract and purchase order package for conformity to the purchasing policy, for compliance with other established procedures and for The City Manager or the Director of Administrative availability of funds.
+Services shall then approve and sign the purchase order.
+The original P.O. and one original copy of the executed contract shall then be forwarded to the originating Department.